MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 - **Manage updates with Configuration Manager:**  If you deploy Office with  Configuration Manager, you can also use it to manage Office updates.

-- **Office Deployment Tool:** You can use the ODT to download update files and manage those updates, either directly with the ODT or with a third-party software deployment tool. **This option is supported, but we do not recommend it because of the complexity and netowrk impact of managing updates from a local source.**
+- **Office Deployment Tool:** You can use the ODT to download update files and manage those updates, either directly with the ODT or with a third-party software deployment tool. **This option is supported, but we do not recommend it because of the complexity and netowrk impact.**

 - **Self-manage:** All users who sef-install Office will either be automatically updated from the Office CDN or manage their updates on their own.